Ares-Developers/Ares-docs/new/carryalls.rst

 :game:`Red Alert 2` and was not updated for naval units and other new features.
 :game:`Ares` updates the logic and adds new options.

+If a unit can be picked up, the cursor named :value:`Tote` is shown.
+See how to customize this :doc:`Mouse Cursor </new/cursors>`.

 :tagdef:`[AircraftType]Carryall.SizeLimit=integer`
   The maximum :tag:`Size=` that this carryall can lift.
 Use :value:`-1` to allow any size.
 Defaults to :value:`-1`.